nauyan/Segmentation/README.md

 ## Repository for [A Multi-organ Nucleus Segmentation Challenge (MoNuSeg)](https://ieeexplore.ieee.org/document/8880654).

-<p align="center">Note: This project is a work-in-progress, and not quite ready for real usage.<br>If you're interested in using it, feel free to ⭐️ the repo so we know!</p>
+<p align="center">Note: If you're interested in using it, feel free to ⭐️ the repo so we know!</p>

 ### Current Features
 - [x] Config File